Scott Armstrong’s research webpage

 I am currently working as a CNRS Directeur de recherche at Sorbonne University in the Laboratoire Jacques-Louis Lions (LJLL).
 I am on leave from my position as Professor of Mathematics at the Courant Institute of Mathematical Sciences at NYU.

-Recently, I have concentrated on developing rigorous renormalization group methods, inspired by homogenization techniques, and applying them to problems in mathematical physics.
+My recent focus has been on developing rigorous renormalization group methods, inspired by homogenization techniques, and applying them to problems in mathematical physics.
 For a high-level overview, see the short review article we wrote with T. Kuusi for Proceedings of the ICM 2026.

 My research is supported by an ERC Advanced Grant (from Oct 1, 2025 – Sept 30, 2030).
 I will be considering postdoctoral candidates with strong backgrounds in probability, analysis, and mathematical physics.
 (A strong background in all three is not necessary.)
 Inquiries should be directed to scottnarmstrong+erc@gmail.com